Al-Qubaysiat: Organization

 Like all Sufi orders, the group has a hierarchical organization.
 Women are distributed among various ranks within the organization.
 A rank of a member of the group is known by the color of her Hijab.
-Members of the group are often identified by their distinctive style of dress, a hijab tied with a large knot under the chin, buttoned overcoats coming down the mid-shin level.
+Members of the group are often identified by their distinctive style of dress: a hijab tied with a large knot under the chin, and buttoned overcoats coming down the mid-shin level.
 White hijab is worn by newly recruited members or members with a low degree of commitment to the group's activities.
-Light blue hijab is worn by members who have been upgraded and are in the middle rank.
-Besides working of recruiting new girls to the group, members of this rank are entitled with organizational and educational tasks.
+Light blue hijab is worn by members who have been upgraded and are in the middle ranks.
+Besides working on recruiting new girls to the group, members of this rank are entrusted with organizational and educational tasks.
 Organizational tasks range between organizing events and arranging meeting places.
-Educational tasks are mainly about reciting the Quran and the Sunna with young members of the group.
-Dark blue hijab is given for active and senior members; these members are entrusted with the task of teaching and preaching more sophisticated texts such as Fiqh, Shareea laws.
+Educational tasks are mainly about reciting the Quran and teaching the Sunna to young members of the group.
+Dark blue hijab is worn by active and senior members; these members are entrusted with the task of teaching and preaching texts about more sophisticated topics like fiqh (Islamic jurisprudence), and Shariah (Islamic law).